SmileiPIC/Smilei/doc/Sphinx/namelist.rst

         envelope_solver = 'explicit',
     )

-The arguments appearing ``LaserEnvelopeGaussian3D`` have the same meaning they would have in a normal LaserGaussian3D, with some differences
+The arguments appearing ``LaserEnvelopeGaussian3D`` have the same meaning they would have in a normal LaserGaussian3D, with some differences:

 .. py:data:: time_envelope